 For my client Alex of Off World Productions, I selected a colourful and dramatic photo as the main element in this A3 Poster for his play on the Edinburgh Fringe, then built the typography around it.
 To keep the graphic design consistent and to aid recognition, the A5 Flyer and Business Card follow the poster closely for style.
-Contact me if you’d like a bold Poster for your product or service – contact www.edfringe.com if you’d like tickets for the play!
+Contact me if you’d like a bold Poster for your product or service – or for your comedy show or dramatic production!

 Some of my recent work has involved design and print of Promotional Goods branded with my clients’ details.
 Have a think if colourful pens, notepads, badges or trolley-coin keyrings branded with your logo would attract customers to your product or services.
 The Office Furniture Centre selected quality 5-metre tape measures which were ideal gifts for potential customers measuring up for new or used furniture.
 There are a wide range of gifts available and I always fill the print area to give a strong branding and message.